Yjuhu/combis-interview/README.md

 - $ setup.bat

 ### 3. Access the aplication.
-Start the Django development server:
+Start the Django development server(it will automatically start if you run the script above):
 - $ python manage.py runserver

 Open the app in your browser